captainchicken2023/Credit-Risk-Classification/Credit_Risk/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
+The purpose of this analysis was to evaluate a supervised learning model which predicted whether a given loan application should be classified as high or low risk.
+The model was trained on historic activity provided by lending services company.

+Inputs evaluated included loan size, borrower income, interest rate, and debt to income ratio.
+The "y" variable represented the loan status (our target), while the "X" variable represented the features (the numeric inputs needed to reach the target).

+I ran two separate analysis, the first based on the original given data, then a second based on "random over-sampling".
+In each case the data was split into test and training sets, the Logistic Regression Model was setup, and the predictions were made.
+Finally, I used a Confusion Matrix to analyze the results.

-* Describe the stages of the machine learning process you went through as part of this analysis.
+Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

 ## Results